maximehiez/maxime365/src/content/blog/english/2025-02-09-intune-enable-aosp-teams-phones.md

 ![image](/images/blog/intune/tuto/intune_enable_aosp_teams_phones_003.png)

-<u>Note :</u> Only these options are available at the moment, but perhaps others will arrive later.
+<u>Note</u> : Only these options are available at the moment, but perhaps others will arrive later.

 ---